marabesi/marabesi.com/_posts/2021-03-15-firebase-ui-localization.md

 Therefore, the i18n for the firebaseui {% cite firebaseui_github --file 2021-03-15-firebase-ui-localization %} has some tricks and is not as straight forward as it could be, it requires manual building for each specific language, and also it is required to ship the generated bundle with the application.
 In this post, I am going to explore my experience with the firebase library trying to implement the localization in the Testable project.

-**NOTE**: This post does not cover using the firebase CDN for translations.{% cite firebaseui_github_localized_cdn --file 2021-03-15-firebase-ui-localization %}
+**NOTE**: This post does not cover using the firebase CDN (Content Delivery Network)
+{% cite cdn --file 2021-03-15-firebase-ui-localization %}
+for translations.{% cite firebaseui_github_localized_cdn --file 2021-03-15-firebase-ui-localization %}

 ## Requirements